nclwater/FIRM2/README.md

 ### Local

-The application is intended for dockerisation to run on DAFNI.
+The application is intended for dockerisation to run on **DAFNI**.
 However, it doesn't have to be.

 ### Production

-Deploying to the production system.
-Examples of this would include cloud, HPC or virtual machine.
+`FIRM2.jar` is a java executable that is packaged in a docker container for upload into **DAFNI**.
+Any updates to the main branch of the repository should  (eventually) lead to a **GitHub** action being executed that will:

+1. use **Maven** to compile and create the `FIRM2.jar` file
+2. create, save and zip a docker image
+3. upload the image to **DAFNI**

 ## Usage